AICAD/NOAA Fisheries Art and Science Fellowship

 Recovering California’s Salmon Species | Mickey Morgan

-AICAD and NOAA Fisheries are pleased to announce the placement of Mickey Morgan into the third Art + Science Fellowship.
-Mickey L.D.
-Morgan is a visual and community practice artist and a care worker.
+The 2022 Art + Science Fellow, Mickey L.D.
+Morgan, is a visual and community practice artist and a care worker.
 They are passionate about neighborliness, believing that every human and non-human part of an ecosystem are essential to all of our lives, which has been a strong theme in their work over the past three years.

-Morgan will complete a 6-week residency with NOAA Fisheries during the summer of 2022, followed by a period through February 2023 off-site to research, produce, and distribute creative work.
+Morgan completed a 6-week residency with NOAA Fisheries during the summer of 2022, followed by an off-site period through February 2023 to research, produce, and distribute creative work.

 Puget Sound Nearshore Habitat | Isabel Beavers